Apply cadence, synchronize with cross-domain planning.

 - A set of aggregated specific, measurable, achievable, realistic, time-bound (SMART) PI objectives for the solution

-- A solution planning board, which highlights the capabilities, anticipated delivery dates, and any other relevant milestones for the solution
+- A solution planning board (shown below), which highlights the capabilities, anticipated delivery dates, and any other relevant milestones for the solution

 - A confidence vote (commitment) to the solution PI objectives